Updated: Sep 5

 During this whole quarantine situation, everyone goes digital.
 Especially YouTube.

-You see how some celebrities are changing cars as easy as changing clothes.
+You see how some celebrities are changing cars as easily as changing clothes.

 You see how rich people tend to show off their assets and streams of income.